Weaker Assumptions for Asymmetric Trust: Guild Assumptions are not Asymmetric

 Hence, if a guild is needed to solve a problem in the asymmetric setting, there exists a way to circumvent this and use any existing symmetric algorithm while obtaining the same guarantees that an asymmetric algorithm would provide.
 Therefore, if a problem can only be solved if a guild exists, the interest in using asymmetric trust to solve it decreases.
 This motivates the search for better algorithms for problems such as reliable broadcast and consensus, where the only known asymmetric algorithms require a guild.

 One limitation of this result is that it assumes knowledge of the trust assumptions for all processes ($\mathbb{F}$).
-Although this assumption holds in the Alpos~\etal~\cite{DBLP:journals/dc/AlposCTZ24} model, it is not required in other asymmetric trust models~\cite{DBLP:conf/wdag/LosaGM19}.
+Although this assumption holds in the Damgård \etal~\cite{DBLP:conf/asiacrypt/DamgardDFN07} and Alpos~\etal~\cite{DBLP:journals/dc/AlposCTZ24} models, it is not required in other asymmetric trust models~\cite{DBLP:conf/wdag/LosaGM19}.
 We also note that knowledge of the faulty processes $F$ is not required to derive the symmetric fail-prone system presented in Theorem~\ref{th:guild-implies-sym}.